 - Close your eyes

 - Think of a time when you felt super motivated.
-If a moment of motivation is hard to recall then think about when you were super excited like a special Christmas morning you remember, for example
+If a moment of motivation is challenging to recall, then think about when you were super excited, like a special Christmas morning you remember, for example

-- I want you to really try to experience this memory as if you were there…
+- I want you to try to experience this memory as if you were there…

 - What made you happy about the moment?